shirady/ShirOn/README.md

  2. Use Array class instead of one of the arrays in the project
  3. Use String class and data type from STL (expect the one chose array as Array class)

-* asuumed the input is correct
+* Assume the input is correct